At The Island Trust we guarantee our commitment to respecting and protecting your privacy.

 - process a job application.

 We will keep the information that you provide to us for as long as it is needed to administer the relationship we have with you and for the purposes for which it was originally intended.
-In some cases, we will need to retain your details to meet legal requirements, such as the records we are required to keep by law regarding Gift Aid.
+In some cases, we will need to retain your details to meet regulations and legal requirements, such as the records we are required to keep by law regarding Gift Aid.
 When we no longer need your information, it will be disposed of securely.

 We will never sell or rent your information to third parties.